jeremenichelli/jeremenichelli.github.io/_posts/2017-04-05-props-states-react-components.md

 States are necessary, specially to respond to user input and data fetching, but they also add complexity.

-That's why storing a value in a component's state should be a well thought decision.
+Storing a value in a component's state should be a well thought decision.

-### Should a property belong to the state?
+### Does a property belong to the state?

 These are three axioms I think a property should pass to be placed inside a state: